 If the borrower is not able to retrieve the vehicle, the lender will sell the repossessed car, truck motorcycle, boat or RV at an auction or private sale.
-After the sale, the lender will send a letter to the borrower, detail the selling price of the vehicle, deduct that amount from the balance owed on the loan, and present a Total Balance remaining due on the loan.
+After the sale, the lender will send a letter to the borrower detailing the selling price of the vehicle.
+That amount will be deducted from the balance owed on the loan, and present a Total Balance remaining due.

 - Loan Payment History

 You should always keep an accurate record of payments made on a car loan, especially if you may be facing repossession due to missed or delinquent payments.
 Contact the lender and request a complete loan payment history.
 Review the lender's records for the date the payment was received, the date that the payment was applied to your account, and then, how that payments was applied - principal, interest, late fees, etc.